Contradicting Kelly, Trump says views on Mexico wall have 'never changed'

-President Donald Trump appeared to push back Thursday against comments by his chief of staff that he "evolved" in his thinking on the long-promised border wall, with the president insisting that his views on the barrier hadn't changed.
+President Donald Trump appeared to push back Thursday against comments by his chief of staff that his thinking on the long-promised border wall had "evolved," with the president insisting that his views on the barrier hadn't changed.

-Trump, nevertheless, suggested Mexico won’t be paying for the wall as quickly or directly as he said during the campaign, saying that America’s southern neighbor might fund the barrier "indirectly" and over a long period of time.
+Trump, nevertheless, suggested Mexico won’t be paying for the wall as quickly as he said it would during the campaign, saying that America’s southern neighbor might fund the barrier "indirectly" and over a long period of time.

 "The Wall will be paid for, directly or indirectly, or through longer term reimbursement, by Mexico, which has a ridiculous $71 billion dollar trade surplus with the U.S.," he tweeted.
 "The $20 billion dollar Wall is ‘peanuts’ compared to what Mexico makes from the U.S. NAFTA is a bad joke!"